MichalPolach/Vajrgart/README.md

 Remember: VPNs are like underwear - everyone needs them, but not everyone talks about them.

 ```
                              Stay Safe, Stay Connected!
-                    💫 Some idiot trying to programm things 💫
+                    💫 Some idiot trying to program things 💫
 ```

 ---